TomaszSkrzyp/checkers/README.md

   game(false,0,true,5);
 ```
 This would make a game between a real player number 1 - white (false means not a computer)
 and a computer player number 2 - black (true means a computer).
-The number that goes after boolean means eventual depth of a computer player
+The number that goes after boolean means eventual depth of a computer player.
 In other words, how much turns(white and black) would the computer count ahead to choose wheter a checked move is good or bad.
+The number for human player does not change anything, it will be set to 0 anyway.
 Computer depth 0 is a player that makes random legal moves.

+For better performance, level values lower than 10 are suggested.

 **How to Play**